JakeAllyn28/Portfolio/README.md

+(work in progress - some links may not work yet)

 # Jake Allyn – Simulation & Physics Engineer

 Physics + software engineer specializing in real-time simulation, vehicle dynamics, and aerospace modeling.